First Nations and Inuit Skills Link Program

 • may be temporarily off reserve for the primary purpose of seeking education

-Co-operative education placements are for students in grades 7 to 12, or secondary 1 to secondary 5, enrolled in and attending a federal or band-operated school.
+• Youth participating in co-operative education placements may be younger than 15 years of age.
+Activities under co-operative education placements are intended for students in grades 7 to 12, or secondary 1 to secondary 5, who are enrolled in and attending a federal or First Nations administered school

-For activities promoting careers and science and technology, youth may be younger than 15 years of age.
+• For activities promoting careers and science and technology, youth may be younger than 15 years of age at the start of program's activities

 Deadline